 Other Places to Eat in Coastal Mississippi

-- The Yard Milkshake Bar recently opened a location in D’Iberville.
+- The Yard Milkshake Bar has a location in D’Iberville.
 While every other place mentioned above in this article is within a mile of the Gulf Coast water line, I will give a special shout out to this place.
 If you have not had one of their milkshakes, you should!
 The Yard is located north of I-10 and very close to the intersection with I-110.

 Mississippi Gulf Coast Restaruants Suggestions From Local Experts